Proposal for a shared transverse LLP detector for FCC-ee and FCC-hh and a forward LLP detector for FCC-hh: Forward physics at FOREHUNT

 In a nutshell, we demonstrate the role of the DELIGHT and FOREHUNT proposals in LLP searches.
-They fit in case of either of the scenarios discussed in the scientific context.
+They fit in case of either of the scenarios discussed in Section\,\ref{sec:role}.
 Even if we observe any hint of displaced new physics in one of the currently approved experiments, like SHiP, these future dedicated detectors would be crucial in investigating the nature of the new physics, for example, by being sensitive to a complementary production mode not accessible to the previous experiments.
 The closeness of the detectors to the FCC-ee/FCC-hh IPs opens up the possibility of integrating them to the main detector trigger systems.
-We also identify the core-DELIGHT and hybrid-FOREHUNT options that might be more feasible to construct, still maintaining some gain over the existing proposed detectors.
-In Fig.\,\ref{fig:FCC_LLP_det} we show an illustration of our proposals with respect to the FCC-ee and FCC-hh IPs.
+We have also identified the core-DELIGHT and hybrid-FOREHUNT options that might be more feasible to construct, while still maintaining some gain over the existing proposed detectors.